 A truck agitator includes a watertight revolving drum or a watertight container suitably mounted and fitted with adequate revolving blades and a removable cover.
-Operate truck mixers or truck agitators within the limits of capacity and speed of rotation designated by the Agitators shall not exceed 80% of gross drum volume.
-Agitating speed for both the revolving drum mixers and revolving blade type two and six revolutions per minute of the drum or of the mixing blades.
+Operate truck mixers or truck agitators within the limits of capacity and speed of rotation designated by the manufacturer for agitating.
+Agitators shall not exceed 80% of gross drum volume.
+Agitating speed for both the revolving drum mixers and revolving blade type agitators shall be between two and six revolutions per minute of the drum or of the mixing blades.
 Truck mixers or truck agitators shall have electrically or mechanically actuated counters.
 Actuate the counters after introducing the cement to aggregates.